abhijat/mosler/README.md

 ### Mosler is a shell for Hashicorp vault

-It is in *very* early stages of development.
+It is in early stages of development.

 The goal is to be able to login once when starting mosler, and then run commands which perform operations using the vault HTTP api.